windicss/docs/guide/index.md

 > When my project became larger and there were about dozens of components, the initial compilation time reached 3s, and hot updates took more than 1s with Tailwind CSS. - [@voorjaar](https://github.com/voorjaar)

-By scanning your HTML and CSS and generating utilities on demand, Windi CSS is able to provide [faster load times][video comparison] and a speedy HMR in development and does not require purging in production.
+By scanning your HTML and CSS and generating utilities on-demand, Windi CSS is able to provide [faster load times][video comparison] and a speedy HMR in development, and does not require purging in production.

 ## Basic Usage

-All [utilities] of [Tailwind CSS] are supported in Windi CSS without any extra configurations.
+All [utilities] of [Tailwind CSS] are supported in Windi CSS without any extra configuration.

 You can use utility classes in your components and stylesheets as usual: